Nobahle/digital-portfolio-work-readiness/business-communication/Reflection.md

+**Situation:**
-**Situation:** As group leader, I am responsible for presenting project updates and reports for our WIL management system.
+As the group leader in our CPUT WIL Project team, I was responsible for presenting project updates, such as the User Requirements, Retrospective, and Product Backlog documents.

+**Task:**
-**Task:** My goal is to ensure the team and lecturer understood our project progress clearly and professionally.
+My goal was to ensure that all project details were clearly communicated to both the lecturer and the team, demonstrating effective professional communication.

-**Action:** I prepare slides or documents, rehearsed presentations, and delivered updates during team and lecturer meetings.

-**Result:** My team received clear guidance, feedback was implemented effectively, and I developed stronger presentation and communication skills.
+**Action:**
+I prepared structured PowerPoint slides, used formal business language during presentations, and practiced delivering confidently.
+I also arranged meetings with my team to provide updates and gather feedback.

+**Result:**
+Through this, I improved my confidence in public speaking, learned to communicate complex project ideas clearly, and strengthened my leadership and teamwork skills.